Access Grants #

-An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path-based encryption key—everything an application needs to locate an object on the network, access that object, and decrypt it.
+An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a set of one or more restricted prefix-based encryption keys—everything an application needs to locate an object on the network, access that object, and decrypt it.

 Simple Developer Tool for Access Management #

 Access Grants coordinate two parallel constructs—encryption and authorization in a way that makes it easy to share data without having to manage access control lists or use complex encryption tools.
 Both of these constructs work together to provide a client-side access management framework that’s secure and private, as well as extremely flexible for application developers.

 Access Grants are used for access management for client applications using the libuplink library, the CLI, as well as for generating credentials for the S3 compatible gateway (both the hosted GatewayMT and the self-hosted GatewayST).

 To make the implementation of these constructs as easy as possible for developers, the Storj DCS developer tools abstract the complexity of encoding objects for access management and encryption/decryption.
 A simple share command encapsulates an encryption key, an API Key (a bearer token), and the appropriate Satellite address into an encoded string called an Access Grant.